 Any proposed alteration to a listed building, external or internal, that is considered to affect the building’s character requires an application to be made for listed building consent.
 Please see Submit a Planning Application for more information.

-For guidance on whether a listed building application is required please contact the Application Support Team:
+For guidance on whether a listed building application is required please contact the Technical Team (Applications):